 Despite the coronavirus pandemic, climate change remains the world's greatest challenge, as recently identified in the World Economic Forum's (WEF) "World Risk Report" (www.weforum.org/reports/the-global-risks-report-2021).
 One thing that should encourage us is the enormous opportunity that genuine climate protection measures offer.
 SSI SCHAEFER is the first intralogistics provider to join the "50 Sustainability and Climate Leaders" initiative.
 With the goal of promoting sustainable as well as efficient material handling solutions and strengthening corporate logistics, SSI SCHAEFER, the intralogistics specialist, wants to actively contribute to achieving the United Nations 17 Sustainable Development Goals.

 Steffen Bersch, CEO of the SSI SCHAEFER Group, explains, "The initiative we have joined is based on the Sustainable Development Goals of the United Nations.
 We at SSI SCHAEFER are committed to these goals.
 As a leading international supplier of warehouse and logistics systems, we have been dealing with sustainable solutions for a long time.
-We need an economically efficient as well as sustainable logistics organization to reduce energy consumption, CO2 emissions, and costs while promoting short supply chains and healthy working conditions."
+We need an economically efficient as well as sustainable logistics organisation to reduce energy consumption, CO2 emissions, and costs while promoting short supply chains and healthy working conditions."

 The following references show examples of how SSI SCHAEFER, as an enabler for its customers with sustainable material handling solutions, is contributing to several of the UN Sustainable Development Goals (https://sdgs.un.org/goals):